mt-empty/workflow/Readme.md

 ```bash
 cargo run add ./path/to/workflow.yaml
 ```
-The events and tasks will be added to the queue.
+The events and tasks will be added to redis queue.

-More examples can be found in the `tests/workflows` directory.
+More examples can be found in `tests/workflows` directory.